 All students are required to follow the VU Travel Policy.
-Acting outside of the policy may lead to nonreimbursable expenses.
+Acting outside of the policy may lead to non-reimbursable expenses.
 The BRET Office has developed these Travel Procedures to guide students' travel plans to ensure they stay within the VU Travel Policy, travel safely, and are reimbursed quickly.
+The BRET student Intent to Travel Redcap must be completed one month before travel.
 Contact the Program Manager with questions regarding travel.